-In Garden Projects: 25 Easy-to-Build Wood Structures and Ornaments, Roger Marshall provides step-by-step instructions on how to create a variety of simple DIY additions to any outdoor space.
+In Garden Projects: 25 Easy-to-Build Wood Structures and Ornaments (The Countryman Press, 2015), Roger Marshall provides step-by-step instructions on how to create a variety of simple DIY additions to any outdoor space.
 Use these project ideas to add a practical, aesthetic element to your backyard or to improve your garden production.
 Marshall has years of construction experience, and has developed projects that can easily be completed using materials from any local hardware store.

-You can buy this book from our store: Garden Projects
+You can buy this book from the Capper's Farmer store: Garden Projects.

 How to Build a Wooden Picnic Table